 Weekend Projects to Make the Most of Your New Home

-Once you have moved in thanks to Cord Moving and Storage www.cordmoving.com and you’ve arranged the furniture in your new home and unpacked all your stuff, you will start finding things around the house that could use some updating, or discover that one thing that just doesn’t work with.
+Once you have moved in thanks to Cord Moving and Storage and you’ve arranged the furniture in your new home and unpacked all your stuff, you will start finding things around the house that could use some updating, or discover that one thing that just doesn’t work with.
 You may even discover that something you were lukewarm about before you moved in is, now that you live with it, just about the ugliest thing ever.
+It is now time for weekend projects that can spruce up your home.

 Every home has things that are less than optimal – especially apartments – but with a little work, these can be remedied.
 We’re not talking major work, but simple projects that can transform an outdated room, or just make it more your style.
 Here are five ideas for updating your new home over the weekend.